 Amount Per Serving Calories 108Total Fat 9gSaturated Fat 5gTrans Fat 0gUnsaturated Fat 3gCholesterol 20mgSodium 31mgCarbohydrates 7gFiber 1gSugar 5gProtein 1g

 Disclaimer: Nutrition calculation is automatically calculated and may be inaccurate.

 A couple of additional notes about the recipe:

-- A friend recently introduce me to Madagascar Bourbon Pure Vanilla Bean Paste.
-Oh my word.
+- A friend recently introduced me to Madagascar Bourbon Pure Vanilla Bean Paste.
+Oh, my word.
 It makes everything delicious.
 I can never go back to traditional vanilla.
 I highly recommend it for this recipe.

 - This Monkey Bread is delicious when served fresh out of the oven a la mode.